jonasRivas/frontend_kind_of_spotify/README.md

 Please go to [kind-of-spotify-app](https://jonasrivas.github.io/frontend_kind_of_spotify) it was deployed on github pages

 ## How to use
-The is already a demo user created in order to see the internal functionality, pease add demo@demo.com as user and demo as pwd once inside the app fell free no navigate throuh each album, artist or sogn,
+For security reasons "Register" button has been disabled, There is already a demo user created in order to see the internal functionality, pease add demo@demo.com as user and demo as pwd once inside the app fell free no navigate throuh each album, artist or sogn,

 ## Steps to reproduce (Ideal scenario)